Career in business development: the ultimate guide to help you understand if business development is right for you.

 Besides the information about the company, make sure you connect on LinkedIn with their employees in the same position.
 The recruiter will show the bright side of the company, but you want to have real insights from people doing your same job.

 You can send them a simple message like this:

 “Hi Name, I see your work at COMPANY NAME.
 I’m considering applying for the BD job, do you have time for a quick call?
 I’d like to have your insights to better understand the company.
 Thanks, YOUR NAME”

 Last, check the reviews about the company on Google or any other review website like Trustpilot or Glassdoor.

 If you don’t know where to start, follow this checklist:

 - Read company products/services

-- Watch interviews of relevant people (e.g. Founder, CEO)
+- Watch interviews with relevant people (e.g. Founder, CEO)